boutiques/boutiques/README.md

 ### Publish Your Tool

 Congratulations on successfully running your analysis!
 So excited about your tool, you now want to share this descriptor with the world.
-This is the step which requires our GitHub libraries for Python which you got in the installation above - it will push your tool on the [Zenodo](https://zenodo.org/search?page=1&size=20&keywords=boutiques&keywords=schema&keywords=version&file_type=json&type=software) resource-sharing portal allowing other to use it:
+Use the `publish` function in `bosh` - it will push your tool on the
+[Zenodo](https://zenodo.org/search?page=1&size=20&keywords=boutiques&keywords=schema&keywords=version&file_type=json&type=software)
+resource-sharing portal allowing other to use it: